In this post, I’d like to cover the relationship between the FED’s buying of Treasury Securities and the price of a Total Market ETF.

 Here is the monthly buying of Treasury Securities by the FED.
 Please note that June 2021 has more than June or July of 2020.
 This indicates the FED has NOT slowed its buying of Treasury Securities, and expanding its balance sheet.

 March and April go off-scale, as they are the outliers here (Immediately after the COVID-19 crisis began).
 The key here is to determine if the FED is slowing their buying and at what rate.
 Please note these numbers are pulled directly from the Federal Reserves website.
 Picture of source below.

 Here is the DATA I used from the FED Reserve website, as you can see, essentially a line straight up, showing the rate at which its balance sheet is increasing:

 This data is released every seven days.

-My prediction based on this data is as long as the FED expands its balance sheet with Treasury Securities buying, yields will trend lower and most likely, the price of ITOT will continue to grow.
+My prediction based on this data is as long as the FED expands its balance sheet with Treasury Securities, yields will trend lower, and most likely, the price of ITOT will continue to grow.

-What is most important here is the RATE at which the FED grows its balance sheet.
+What’s most important here is the RATE at which the FED grows its balance sheet.
 Last month was over 90 billon dollars worth of Securities.
-If this slows, then it is very possible we will see a market correction.
+If this slows, then it’s possible we will see a market correction.